Comparative Study of Virtual Machines and Containers for DevOps Developers: Choosing Between VMs and Containers

-For organizations that have the requirement to run different applications on variety of software platforms, virtual machines would definitely have an edge over containers.
-Containers would be more difficult to use in this case because of the necessity to standardize a single hosting platform.
-If a software is dependent on a specific version of the operating system and there is a need to run multiple instances of the applications, containers should be preferred as the deployment would be easy and also the resource utilization would be optimum.
+When it comes to selecting between virtual machines and containers, organizational constraints can also play a significant role.
+If an organization has the requirement to run different applications on a variety of software platforms, virtual machines may be the better option.
+This is because containers require a standardized hosting platform, which can make them more difficult to use in a heterogeneous environment.
+On the other hand, if a software application is dependent on a specific version of the operating system and there is a need to run multiple instances of the application, containers can be a better choice.
+This is because deploying multiple instances of an application in containers is generally easier and can result in more efficient resource utilization.
+Ultimately, the decision between virtual machines and containers will depend on the specific organizational requirements and constraints involved \cite{bib8}.